MadStu/HTMLCSSEPP/README.md

 - The "Stardos Stencil" font was used from Google Fonts https://fonts.google.com/
 - All text content for the website was written by me.
-- The README.md file is based on the template provided by the Code Institute.
+- The README.md file structure is based on the template provided by the Code Institute.

 ### Media